 Alison Jones-Lockwood is nationally recognized for her expertise in designing community-specific collaborative protocols to address sexual violence.
-With 20 years’ experience managing and assisting victim advocacy programs, Ms. Jones-Lockwood has trained extensively on the criminal justice response to sexual assault, including the impact of sexual assault in the aftermath.
-She has trained countless advocates, law enforcement personnel, and healthcare professionals in local, regional, statewide, and national trainings.
-She eloquently describes the role of the advocate within the criminal justice process, clearly explaining the benefits of victim advocates, and how criminal justice professionals and advocates can best work together.
-Ms. Jones-Lockwood offers strategies for collaboration, and conflict resolution within professional relationships.
+With over 20 years’ experience managing and assisting victim advocacy programs, Jones-Lockwood has trained extensively on criminal justice responses to sexual assault, including the impact of sexual assault on survivors in the aftermath.
+She has also trained countless advocates, law enforcement personnel, and healthcare professionals in local, regional, statewide, and national programs.

-Since 2011, Ms. Jones-Lockwood has been working as a Training and Technical Assistance Specialist for End Violence Against Women International (EVAWI), where she develops training materials, provides technical assistance for professionals, responds to survivors and support people, and manages EVAWI’s social media efforts.
-She is also involved in projects related to the Start by Believing campaign, including website design, support for local campaigns, and organizing Start by Believing Day activities each year.
+Since 2011, Jones-Lockwood has been working for End Violence Against Women International (EVAWI), where she develops training materials, provides technical assistance for professionals, and manages EVAWI’s social media efforts.
+As the Survivor Engagement and Start by Believing Coordinator, she also provides oversight to the Survivor Voices project and the Start by Believing program.
+In that role, Jones-Lockwood works with survivors of gender-based violence to ensure that EVAWI programs are survivor-centered and trauma-informed.
+Additionally, Jones-Lockwood develops training content for professionals, supports communities preparing to launch campaigns, and coordinates Start by Believing Day activities.